oyvindeh/ucss/README.md

 }

 ```
-There is currently only one login helper available, for Django.
+If you use Django, you can use the supplied Django login helper (see [example config file](https://github.com/operasoftware/ucss/blob/master/examples/config_ucss.js)).

 ### What is missing?
 uCSS can (currently) NOT: